 *Make a small investment – In a Water Belt…

-Your body is not as efficient when you are dehydrated; your run should be uplifting and not make you ill.
+Your body is not as efficient when you are dehydrated; running dehydrated can have serious side effects on your health.

 *Don’t wear – Cotton…